Find the Decreasing Domain: Analyzing y = -x² + 2x + 35

 Test your knowledge with interactive questions

-Identify the interval where the function is increasing:
+Identify the domain where the function increases:

 🌟 Unlock Your Math Potential